 - You don't need to memorise!
 (This is just an index for the references later on) - 2.
 Read, understand and illustrate the statements (to be aware of them). - 3.
-Do HW Question 1.1 (using the first survey on DUO).
+Do HW Question 1.1 (we will collect the data anonymously during Lecture 3!).